minetest/minetest.github.io/app-privacy-policy.md

 ### Information collected

-Requests to [ContentDB](https://content.minetest.net) will be made when using the ContentDB dialog found at Content > Browse online content.
+Requests to [ContentDB](https://content.minetest.net) will be made in the main menu when using the ContentDB feature.
+This includes checking for updates then you have packages from ContentDB installed.
 The following information will be transferred or included:

 * IP address
 * Page URL